drsimpkins-teaching/cogs138/Tutorials-master/README.md

-This repository is developed and maintained by [TomDonoghue](https://github.com/TomDonoghue/), as well as by the COGS108 [staff](https://github.com/COGS108/Overview/blob/master/CONTRIBUTORS.md).
+This repository is developed and maintained by [TomDonoghue](https://github.com/TomDonoghue/), as well as by [Alex Simpkins PhD](http://casimpkinsjr.radiantdolphinpress.com)(https://github.com/RDProboticsLLC), and the COGS108
+[staff](https://github.com/COGS108/Overview/blob/master/CONTRIBUTORS.md).

 Contributions to this resource are welcome and encouraged!